lucaslovercio/LSMprocessing/README.md

 * Tissue segmentation: Python 3, TensorFlow, Keras, imgaug (https://github.com/aleju/imgaug).
 * Cells and proliferating cells segmentation: ImageJ-Fiji, and Fiji-plugin by Falk et al. (2019) installed and running.
-* For tiling and merging: MATLAB.
-This can be replaced by your own scripts.
+* For tiling and merging: MATLAB and Python.

 ## Workflow